 - Japan's economy is likely to continue recovering moderately for the time being, supported by factors such as the materialization of pent-up demand, although it is expected to be under downward pressure stemming from a slowdown in the pace of recovery in overseas economies.
-Thereafter, as a virtuous cycle from income to spending gradually intensifies, Japan's economy is projected to continue growing at a pace above its potential growth rate. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to decelerate, with a waning of the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices.
-Thereafter, the rate of increase is projected to accelerate again moderately as the output gap improves and as medium- to long-term inflation expectations and wage growth rise, accompanied by changes in factors such as firms' wage- and price-setting behavior. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rates are more or less unchanged.
-The projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2023 is significantly higher, mainly due to the fact that cost increases led by the past rise in import prices have been passed on to consumer prices to a greater extent than expected.
-The projected rates of increase in this CPI for fiscal 2024 and 2025 are more or less unchanged. - Concerning risks to the outlook, there are extremely high uncertainties for Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
-Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are skewed to the downside for fiscal 2023 but are generally balanced thereafter.
-Risks to prices are skewed to the upside for fiscal 2023 and 2024.
+Thereafter, as a virtuous cycle from income to spending gradually intensifies, Japan's economy is projected to continue growing at a pace above its potential growth rate. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to be above 2 percent through fiscal 2024, mainly due to the remaining effects of a pass-through to consumer prices of cost increases led by the past rise in import prices and the effects of the recent rise in crude oil prices.
+As for fiscal 2025, the rate of increase in the CPI is projected to decelerate owing to dissipation of these effects.
+Meanwhile, toward the end of the projection period, underlying CPI inflation is likely to increase gradually toward achieving the price stability target, as the output gap turns positive and as medium- to long-term inflation expectations and wage growth rise. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rate for fiscal 2023 is higher.
+The projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2023 is somewhat higher, mainly because, while the government's economic measures will push down energy prices, cost increases have been passed on to consumer prices to a greater extent than expected.
+The projected rate of increase in this CPI for fiscal 2024 is significantly higher, mainly due to the effects of the recent rise in crude oil prices and to a waning of the effects of the economic measures pushing down energy prices of the previous year. - Concerning risks to the outlook, there are extremely high uncertainties surrounding Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
+Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are generally balanced for fiscal 2023 and 2024 but are skewed to the downside for fiscal 2025.
+Risks to prices are skewed to the upside for fiscal 2023.
+In terms of prices, it should be noted that, mainly due to the experience of prolonged low growth and deflation, the behavior and mindset based on the assumption that wages and prices will not increase easily have taken hold in society.
+Considering this, it is important to closely monitor whether a virtuous cycle between wages and prices will intensify.

-1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on July 27 and 28, 2023.
+1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on October 30 and 31, 2023.